-Upon learning of this issue, Corvias immediately began efforts to remediate the issue and commenced a prompt and thorough investigation.
+Upon learning of the issue, we immediately restricted this access and commenced a prompt and thorough investigation.
 As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handling these types of incidents.
-After an extensive forensic investigation and manual document review, we discovered on the second sec
+After an extensive forensic investigation and manual document review, we discovered on September 12, 2022 that the impacted email accounts that were accessed between May 9, 2022 and May 24, 2022 contained some of your personal information.
+We have no evidence that any of the information has been accessed and/or misused.
+Nevertheless, out of an abundance of caution, we want to make you aware of the incident.